sschmid/pw-terminal-password-manager/README.md

 ## GnuPG

-To set a different gpg key as the default for encryption, you can specify the key ID by appending it to the keychain path:
+To set a different gpg key as the default for encryption, you can specify the key id:

 ```bash
 pw -k ~/path/to/gpg/secrets:key=634419040D678764